rkitover/windows-dev-guide/README.md

 sl ~
 ni -it sym work-documents -tar //corporate-server/documents
 ```
 .
-To mount my NAS over SSHFS I can do this, assuming the winget
+To mount my NAS over SSHFS I can do this, assuming the WinGet
 `sshfs` package (id `SSHFS-Win.SSHFS-Win`) is installed:

 ```powershell